RyanLiu6/focus/traefik/README.md

 NOTE: If you're using an environment variable (via .env) like I am, remove the `sed` for string generation.

+Alternatively, you can use the script provided in the `traefik` folder - `generate_password.sh`!

 4. Create an `.env` file with:
 ```
 MONITOR_DOMAIN=`<traefik domain>`